The Agile Data (AD) Method

 • Enables safe evolution of a data source.

-• Supports removal of data technical debt.
+• Supports removal of data debt.

 • Enables evolutionary database development.